Lightstreamer/Lightstreamer-kafka-connector/README.md

     where `keyName` is a string value.

 > [!TIP]
-> For JSON format, accessing a child attribute by dot notation or square bracket notation is  equivalent.
-The following expression are equivalent:
+> For JSON format, accessing a child attribute by dot notation or square bracket notation is equivalent:
 >
 > ```js
 > VALUE.myProperty.myChild.childProperty